rclone/rclone/docs/content/filtering.md

 Arrange the order of filter rules with the most restrictive first and work down.

+Avoid inline comments.
+These can remove the filtering action of the associated filter.

 E.g. for `filter-file.txt`:

     # a sample filter rule file